Allum Green

 Allum Green is a hamlet southwest of Lyndhurst, Hampshire, England.

 During the night of 5/6 September 1940 it was the scene of a Luftwaffe bombing raid, which resulted in the deaths of four British Army soldiers of the RAOC (Royal Army Ordnance Corps) and 14 men were injured.

-The precise location of bomb strike was on Allum Green House itself, which still exists and is a private home.
+The precise location of the bomb strike was on Allum Green House itself, which still exists and is a private home.
 The site is commemorated by a memorial bench erected in 1980 by comrades of the deceased.